 One of the most important pieces of equipment on this expedition is the remotely operated vehicle (ROV).
 For scientists engaging in deep-sea research, the ROV is essentially an extension of themselves, serving as both their eyes and hands at depths too extreme for human life.
 Without the video and still cameras and manipulator arm on the ROV, detailed observations and collections of deep-sea life would be difficult.

-For the Lophelia II cruise, we are using the Saab Seaeye Falcon deep-rated (DR) ROV.
+For the Lophelia II cruise, we are using the Saab SeaEye Falcon DR ROV.
 Deceptively small, this trunk-sized sub is a highly advanced piece of equipment.
 Equipped with a high-resolution low-light video camera, a seven-megapixel camera capable of taking still shots, and a robotic manipulator arm that mimics a human arm and hand, this ROV is a fully competent human substitute.

 As a maneuverable and technically advanced piece of equipment, the ROV requires a control center aboard the ship.
-The onboard control center, commonly called the “van,” is a large steel shipping container that has been placed on the back deck of the ship.
-It may be hard to envision a shipping container as the control center for a submarine.
-The van, however, differs from a “normal” shipping container: inside, it is divided by walls into two separate rooms.
+The on-ship control center, commonly called the “van,” is a large steel-shipping container placed on the back deck of the ship.
+When thinking of a steel-shipping container, it may be hard to envision a control center for a submarine.
+The van, however, is unlike a “normal” shipping container: inside, the van is broken up by walls into two separate rooms.

-The back room of the van serves as a workshop, where the ROV crew makes repairs and alterations to the vehicle.
-The separator between the two rooms also creates storage space for the essential ROV electronics.
+The back room of the van serves as a workshop for the ROV crew to make repairs and alterations to the vehicle.
+The separator between the two rooms is where all the essential ROV electronics are stored.
 These electronics are used to control and store video footage of each dive, to take and store still pictures taken from the bottom of the ocean, and to house critical navigation equipment.
 This navigation equipment allows the ROV pilots to know the location of the ROV at all times.

 The front room of the van is set up much like the interior of a car.
-Mounted on the front wall is an array of flat-screen televisions, which are analogous to the windshield and instrument panel on a car.
-By watching these screens, the ROV pilots see in high definition exactly what is in front of and behind the ROV.
-The screens also display important information about the topography and navigation of the dive site.
+Mounted on the front wall is an array of flat-screen televisions.
+These flat screens are analogous to the windshield and instrument panel on a car.
+From these televisions, the ROV pilots see in high definition exactly what is in front of and behind the ROV.
+Additionally, important information about the topography and navigation of the dive site is displayed on the screens.

-Continuing with the car analogy: the two ROV pilots sit in the “front seat” of the van, directly behind the television monitors.
-It is from here that the pilots manipulate the ROV controller, a device that bears a striking resemblance to a video game controller.
-Behind the two pilots, in the second row of seats (or the “back seat”), sit a scientist who provides instructions to the ROV pilots and another individual who is responsible for recording observations from the dive.
+Continuing with the car analogy, the two ROV pilots sit in the “front seat” of the van, directly behind the television monitors.
+It is from here that the pilots manipulate the ROV controller, a device bearing a striking resemblance to a video game controller.
+Behind the two pilots, in the second row of seats (or the “back seat”), sit a scientist who provides instructions to the ROV pilots and another individual responsible for recording observations from the dive.

-Looking at the ROV and the “simple” joystick used to control it, you might find it hard to imagine that such an elaborate set up would be required to pilot the ROV.
-However, without the van and its sophisticated equipment, researchers would find it much more difficult to study the deep sea.
+When looking at the ROV and the “simple” joystick used to control it, it is hard to imagine that such an elaborate set up would be required to pilot the ROV.
+However, without the van and its sophisticated equipment, it would be much more difficult to conduct deep-sea research.

 Sign up for the Ocean Explorer E-mail Update List.